hasura/ndc-sqlserver/readme.md

 ## Contributing

-ndc-sqlserver is still in early stages of development and we are currently not accepting contributions.
+We are accepting contributions for ndc-sqlserver.

 ## License

-The Hasura SQLServer connector is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The Hasura SQL Server connector is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Running the connector locally

 To run the SQL server connector locally, follow these steps:

-1. Initialize a configuration:
+1. Set up a connector configuration file:

    ```sh
    cargo run --bin ndc-sqlserver-cli -- --context='<directory>'  initialize